 All symptoms of swim bladder disease involve swimming problems relating to neutral buoyancy, and your sick fish can exhibit one of more of these at once.

-• Distended belly: Your fish’s abdomen will appear full or bloated and the fish will struggle to maneuver normally.
+- Distended belly: Your fish’s abdomen will appear full or bloated and the fish will struggle to maneuver normally.

-• Floating on the surface: Your fish spends most of their time floating at the surface, potentially upside down in more advanced cases, and has a difficult time descending in the water column, if they can do so at all.
+- Floating on the surface: Your fish spends most of their time floating at the surface, potentially upside down in more advanced cases, and has a difficult time descending in the water column, if they can do so at all.

-• Sinking to the bottom: Your fish spends most of their time lying on the bottom of the tank and struggles to swim to the surface, if they can do so at all.
+- Sinking to the bottom: Your fish spends most of their time lying on the bottom of the tank and struggles to swim to the surface, if they can do so at all.

-• Listing, leaning or swimming on one side: Your fish cannot stay upright, and they always seem to be tipping to one side, making it difficult or impossible to swim normally.
+- Listing, leaning, or swimming on one side: Your fish cannot stay upright, and they always seem to be tipping to one side, making it difficult or impossible to swim normally.

-• Head tilted up or down: Your fish’s head is either tilted upwards or downwards, and they cannot seem to right themselves even with great effort.
+- Head tilted up or down: Your fish’s head is either tilted upwards or downwards, and they cannot seem to right themselves even with great effort.

-Being constantly exposed to air or regularly resting on the substrate can cause additional medical issues because these behaviors have a negative impact on the slime coat, and breaking down this natural barrier makes fish susceptible to a host of infections.
-Struggling to swim normally is also extremely stressful and energy intensive, further contributing to a decline in their health.
+Constant exposure to air or regularly resting on the substrate can cause a fish to have additional medical issues because these behaviors have a negative impact on the fish’s slime coat.
+Breaking down this natural barrier makes fish susceptible to a host of infections.

-Diagnosing Swim Bladder Disease in Fish
+How Do Vets Diagnose Swim Bladder Disease in Fish?

 1Consider Your Water Quality